-Enjoy these rolls as a sweet treat with cream cheese icing or without the icing served alongside your favourite cheese for a savoury snack.
+Enjoy these rolls as a sweet treat with cream cheese icing.
+Or you may want to try them without the icing served accompanied by your favourite cheese for a savoury snack.
 Happy baking.

 Prep time: 3 hours

 1 tbsp cornstarch + ½ tbsp water

 Place all the ingredients, except the cornstarch and water, into a saucepot and simmer on low for about 1 hour.
 Stir occasionally to prevent burning.

 In a small bowl make a slurry out of the cornstarch and water.
 Whisk this into the jam, while it is boiling, to thicken it.

 Turn off the heat and let cool completely in the refrigerator.